President, MAP Strategies & Artman Studio

 Master of Urban Planning & Public Policy, University of Illinois at Chicago

-We're excited to launch Artman Studio, a licensed design firm within MAPS
+MAP Studio is a licensed design firm within MAPS

-Managing Director, Artman Studio; Registered Architect (R.A.)
+Managing Director, MAP Studio; Registered Architect (R.A.)

 Prior to his leadership of the studio, Tim worked for more than 35 years at the prestigious Holabird & Root architecture firm in Chicago.
 His experience is a diverse array of programming and architectural design projects, including several academic and hospital additions and renovations.
 For the past several years, he has served as a professional code compliance reviewer for the City of Chicago.
 Since 2003, he has reviewed over 400 projects for various medium to large/complex public and private projects located throughout Chicago, including several high-profile projects such as Trump Tower, Ann and Robert H Lurie Children’s Hospital, the Art Institute of Chicago's Modern Wing, Northwestern Memorial Hospital New Prentice Women's Hospital, and renovations at the Palmer House Hotel and U.S. Cellular Field.